Welcome to today's edition of the Rush 24-7 podcast.

 It is illustrious of how unserious they are.

-You there is a reason why congressional poll numbers are in a tank and lower than President Bush's, and if these clowns don't start paying attention to why, there ought to be a there's gonna be a as a bunch of them as surprised on Election Day 08 as John McCain is surprised today over what has happened to him.
+And if these clowns don't start paying attention to why, there's going to be a bunch of them as surprised on Election Day 08 as John McCain is surprised today over what has happened to him.

 They knew about this a few days afterwards, and there's no question the chain of command tried to stifle a story.